automutate/automutate/README.md

 A single mutation contains a unique `type` identifier, a range of character position(s) to apply to, and optionally other logic.

 The following basic text manipulations are provided out of the box:
 * **`multiple`** - Container for multiple mutations.
-This indicates to `automutate` that these must be applied all at once or not at all, which guarantees consistency with the built-in rule overlap detection.
+This indicates to `automutate` that these must be applied all at once or not at all, which guarantees consistency with the built-in mutation overlap detection.
 * **`text-delete`** - Deletes a range of characters.
 * **`text-insert`** - Inserts a string at a point.
 * **`text-replace`** - Replaces characters matching a string or regular expression within a range.